 Students who meet certain residency requirements quality for in-state tuition.
 Immigrants Rising has prepared an online tool to help you figure out whether or not you qualify.

 Extended Opportunity Programs and Services (EOPS)

-Undocumented students who are eligible for AB540 and the Board of Governor’s Fee Waiver may apply for EOPS.
+Undocumented students who are eligible for AB540 and the California Promise Grant (formerly BOG Fee Waiver), may apply for EOPS.
 EOPS’s primary goal is to encourage the enrollment, retention and transfer of students disadvantaged by language, social, economic and educational circumstances, and to facilitate the successful completion of their goals and objectives in college.
 EOPS offers academic counseling, book vouchers, free tutoring, and other support services.
 To apply, please visit the EOPS Office.

 Scholarships are a financial resource provided to students by the generosity of our Foundation, local businesses, community groups, alumni, and a variety of other private donors.
 Scholarship funds help to assist students in paying for their higher education expenses when federal and state financial assistance is not enough.
 Unlike loans, scholarship funds do not have to be paid back!
 The Contra Costa College Office of Financial Assistance encourages all students to apply for scholarship opportunities.
 Many scholarships are open to undocumented students.

 Scholarship for students who are residents of the City of Richmond up to a maximum of $1500 per year depending on length of residency in the City of Richmond.
 To apply, students’ must submit a copy of the California Dream Act Student Aid Report (CalSAR) and complete an application.
 To be eligible, student must:

 - have been a Richmond or North Richmond resident for at least four years;

 - graduate from a high school within the West Contra Costa Unified School District boundaries; and